-As the year comes to a close, many actors have told me that they’re feeling anxiety as they look back on this year (heck, the past few years) and think, “I should have been busier.
+As the year comes to a close, many actors have told me that they’re feeling doubts and anxiety as they look back on this year (heck, the past few years) and think, “I should have been busier.
 I should have done more with my time.
 I shouldn’t have taken a break.”

 And that kind of thinking often leads to, “I’m too old, it’s too late or I should be further along by now.”
 Can you relate?

-Piling on the shame, guilt + negative self-talk is no way to end a year like 2020.
+Piling on the shame, guilt + negative self-talk is no way to “get back into the game.”

-But what if I told you that it’s all okay.
+But what if I told you that it’s all okay?
 It’s okay if you haven’t booked anything this year.
 Heck, it’s even okay if you haven’t booked anything in a few years.
 It’s okay if you took a break.
-It’s even okay if 2020 turned your hair grey.
+It’s even okay if this past year turned your hair grey.

-That’s exactly where Los Angeles actress, Shirley Jordan was when we met.
+That’s exactly where veteran actress Shirley Jordan was when we met.
 Not only had she not booked a commercial in a few years, but she had to take some time off due to a health issue and needed to tend to her own healing.
-She was having serious FOMO.
-(Fear of missing out).
+She was having serious FOMO (fear of missing out).

-So whether you’ve been taking a break amidst a pandemic, for a health issue, to take care of aging parents, raise a family or feeling like you aged an entire decade in 2020, today’s story will show you the way back to booking.
+Whether you’ve been taking a break for a health issue, to take care of aging parents, raise a family or feeling like you aged an entire decade in just 12 months, Shirley’s story will show you the way back to booking.

-Learn how Shirley went from a huge “time off” in her career to recurring on Sistas, and appearing on top TV shows like This Is Us, NCIS, Code Black, The Affair.
+Learn how Shirley went from a huge “time off” in her career to recurring on Sistas and appearing on top TV shows like This Is Us, NCIS, Code Black, The Affair.
 Family Reunion, Bunk’D, and starring in commercials.
 Listen to her tell it here:

-Can you imagine what 2021 would feel + look like without the mental baggage of fear, frustration, shame or guilt about what you did or didn’t accomplish in 2020?
+Can you imagine what the New Year would feel + look like without the mental baggage of fear, frustration, shame or guilt about what you did or didn’t accomplish in the past?